Akshay-Paunikar/Forage_Virtual_Internship_Program/PWC - Digital Intelligence/Task 5 - Predictive Health Care/readme.md

 See you later!”</i>

 This experience is self-paced.
 But, Jakob is expected to send the presentation to the team in 1.5 hours and needs your slides and analyses.
 We recommend you spend no more than that completing this task.

+<h3>Here are some resources to help you</h3>
+<b>Resources for the task</b>

+Use the links below for helpful guidance on completing your task.